MistbornOne/code-tutor-ai/README.md

 # Code Tutor AI 🧙🏼‍♂️

-An AI-powered interactive CLI coding tutor built with OpenAI.
+## An AI-powered interactive CLI coding tutor built with OpenAI Agent SDK.

 **Code Tutor** is built to allow you to _learn_ to code yourself rather than just vibe code your way to success.
 This AI agent is supportive and uses the **Socractic method** to walk you, the coding student, through solving the problem on your own with guidance.